Table Of Contents

 At Issue

-Considering that tutorials on this topic have been appearing in published form (journals, magazines, text books, reference books, etc.) for over thirty years now—since publication of the first comprehensive text-book treatment, Statistical Spectral Analysis: A Nonprobabilistic Theory, Part II, Periodic Phenomena, Prentice-Hall, 1987—and on websites like Wikipedia more recently, the issue being addressed with this website is not a lack of sources, but rather a perceived need to recapture the original perspective from which this subject was first developed in earnest: a perspective that avoids unnecessary abstraction and introduces concepts in a carefully chosen manner, which follows a step-by-step method that avoids conceptual leaps which too often span gaps that are larger than those can comfortably jump across.
+Considering that tutorials on this topic have been appearing in published form (journals, magazines, text books, reference books, etc.) for over thirty years now—since publication of the first comprehensive text-book treatment, Statistical Spectral Analysis: A Nonprobabilistic Theory, Part II, Periodic Phenomena, Prentice-Hall, 1987—and on websites like Wikipedia more recently, the issue being addressed with this website is not a lack of sources, but rather a perceived need to recapture the original perspective from which this subject was first developed in earnest: a perspective that avoids unnecessary abstraction and introduces concepts in a carefully chosen manner, which follows a step-by-step method that avoids conceptual leaps which too often span gaps that are larger than those students can comfortably jump across.
 This original perspective and the conceptual clarity it provides has come to be masked by the unnecessary abstraction of the stochastic process promulgated in many cases by authors who’s own training was unfortunately based on this mathematical construct to the exclusion of a more straightforward empirically motivated approach.
 The stochastic process was invented by mathematicians for mathematicians to facilitate developing/proving theorems at the often hidden or at least “glossed-over” expense of not being directly related to empirical time-series data.
 This unfortunate development began in the 1930s and rather quickly led to its wholesale promotion by mathematicians and its resultant adoption in the 1950s and especially 1960s by theoretically oriented engineers and scientists who were not forewarned of, and apparently did not discover on their own, the absence of any practical necessity for this particularly abstract mathematization of the theretofore empirical subject of time-series analysis as initially developed by empirically minded scientists and engineers prior to this transition, as explained in Statistical Spectral Analysis: A Nonprobabilistic Theory, Part I, Constant Phenomena, where more of the history of this unfortunate paradigm shift is addressed.
 The mathematical sufficiency, for the classes of stationary, cyclostationary, and polycyclostationary times series, of the empirically motivated approach favored at this website was first established more than three decades ago in the book cited here and has more recently been put on the firm mathematical foundation of measure theory as explained here on Page 3.

 As discussed in considerable detail on Page 3, one can argue quite convincingly that, from a scientific and engineering perspective, a wrong step was taken back around the middle of the 20th Century in the nascent field of time-series analysis (more frequently referred to as signal processing today) when the temporal counterpart referred to here—introduced most notably by Norbert Wiener in his 1949 book, Extrapolation, Interpolation, and Smoothing of Stationary Time Series, with Engineering Applications—was rejected by mathematicians in favor of Ensemble Statistics, Probability, and Stochastic Processes.
 This step away from the more concrete conceptualization of statistical signal processing that was emerging and toward a more abstract mathematical model, called a stochastic process, is now so ingrained in what university students are taught today, that few STEM (Science, Technology, Engineering, and Mathematics) professors and practitioners are even aware of the alternative that is, on page 3 of this website, argued to be superior for many real-world applications.